 This site will link you to school medication forms and general health information.
-I'm here as a resource for your student's health needs, so please feel free to contact me with any questions; I'm available by phone or email.
+I'm here as a resource for your student's health needs while at school, so please feel free to contact me with any questions by phone or email.

 News from the Nurse

 Incoming 7th grade students are required to have one dose of quadrivalent meningococcal conjugate on or after the student's 11th birthday and a Tdap booster if 5 years have passed since the last dose prior to the start of the school year.
 Please visit here for a full list of Texas minimum vaccine requirements for school.
 Updated immunization records may be emailed to email@example.com.
 Exemption forms for immunizations can be requested here.
 All students must be up to date with immunizations or have a current exemption form on file prior to the start of the school year.
 Please reach out with any questions.

 Need help getting vaccines?
 Click HERE for community resources for immunizations.